 Painting Your Auto

 Before we spray on your car’s original color, we use a specialized computer program to mix various colors until we color match the color of your car.
-Depending on the type of collision you car might need more than just the exterior painted, but also the interior.
+However, depending on the type of collision repair your car might need more than just the exterior painted, but also the interior.